TheLogicMaster/lm8/docs/SIMULATION.md

 - Programs that read from GPIO won't work at all since the `Port I/O` components read an undefined state, so it results in errors propagating throughout the circuit.

+## Simulation-only Features
+- TTY Output: The Logisim `TTY` component can be added where labeled to enable displaying any characters output to the Serial port.
+- Video Output: The Logisim `RGB Video` component allows for basic output of program graphics, though the color palette is completely wrong since it doesn't support RGB332, so it's only suitable for debugging.
+The Simulation is also just far too slow to render more than a few sprites in a reasonable amount of time.

 ## Updating Microcode and ROM
 - The microcode and program ROM can easily be updated by right-clicking on the respective component and loading the generated binary files.